-Dr. March is a social and psychiatric epidemiologist whose research addresses the intersection of physical and mental illness, from etiology to the identification of subgroups that respond best to interventions.
+Dr. Palmer is a social and psychiatric epidemiologist whose research addresses the intersection of physical and mental illness, from etiology to the identification of subgroups that respond best to interventions.
 Her work has focused on the causes and consequences of health inequalities, and currently addresses the epidemiology of and the identification of subgroups in ME/CFS.
-Dr. March serves as the Deputy Director of the NIAID-funded Center for Solutions for ME/CFS in the Center for Infection and Immunity.
-Dr. March also teaches extensively.
-Currently, she leads the Research Methods and Applications studio in the MPH Core curriculum, and directs Mailman's Special Concentration in Public Health for Columbia University undergraduates, in which she also teaches two courses.
-Dr. March co-leads the Biostatistics and Epidemiology Summer Training program, funded by NHLBI, with Dr. Melissa Begg and Dr. DuBois Bowman.
-In addition, Dr. March co-led the successful re-accreditation of the Mailman School of Public Health by the Council on Education for Public Health in 2017-2018, and she currently leads educational initiatives at the Mailman School in the Office of Education.
-Dr. March's work has been featured in Scientific American, and she has served as a commentator for Al Jazeera America, CBS, and WNYC.
+Dr. Palmer formerly served as the Deputy Director of the NIAID-funded Center for Solutions for ME/CFS in the Center for Infection and Immunity.
+Dr. Palmer has also taught extensively and is a decorated instructor at the forefront of innovative pedagogical approaches in quantitative methods for diverse students.
+Currently, she directs Mailman's Special Concentration in Public Health for Columbia University undergraduates, in which she teaches two courses.
+Dr. Palmer co-leads the Biostatistics and Epidemiology Summer Training program, funded by NHLBI, with Dr. Melissa Begg.
+Dr. Palmer co-led the successful re-accreditation of the Mailman School of Public Health by the Council on Education for Public Health in 2017-2018, and served as the Associate Dean for Educational Initiatives at the Mailman School of Public Health prior to taking on her current leadership role in Columbia University's Office of the Provost.
+Dr. Palmer's work has been featured in Scientific American, and she has served as a commentator for Al Jazeera America, CBS, and WNYC.
 She has written for USA Today and the New York Times.

 Select Urban Health Activities